sprengBoard/choccy/QMK/README.md

-# How to flash new QMK files (such as keymaps) directly to the Choccy's controllers:
+# How to flash new QMK firmware directly to the Choccy's controllers:

 The Choccy is configured to use QMK's bootmagic lite feature for easy flashing.
 After you've modified the QMK files and are ready to flash them to the Choccy, follow these steps: